sfc-aqua/network-architecture-specifications/draft-aqua-network-architecture.md

 Rules determine the actions to be executed on one or more quantum states by quantum network nodes.
 Each Rule has a Condition Clause and an Action Clause.
 Rules are collected into RuleSets.
-At a Node, each connection is governed by a RuleSet.
+At a QNode, each connection is governed by a RuleSet.

 A DistRuleSet is the set of all RuleSets governing the operation of a